adhyantini-bogawat/DMDD-Project/README.md

-# Travel Company Management System
+# Bus Transport Database Management System

-In this project, we are going to design a database for a travel company, To provide a centralized database for storing, managing and analyzing transportation data, including information on vehicles, routes, managing driver information and passenger information.
-We have also provided data on accidents occured by a particular driver and the vehcile.
+In this project, we are going to design a database for a bus travel company, To provide a centralized database for storing, managing and analyzing transportation data, including information on buses, routes, managing driver information and passenger information.
+We have also provided data on accidents occured by a particular driver and the location.
 The data would help company provide a better customer service and more efficient and safe travel.

 ## Entities